estherkyx/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Linking a student to a parent : `linkParent`

+Links an existing student to an existing parent in the address book.

+Format: `linkParent n/STUDENT_NAME n/PARENT_NAME`

+* Links the student identified by STUDENT_NAME to the parent identified by PARENT_NAME.
+* Both the student and the parent must already exist in the address book.
+* The names must be an exact match to the names stored in TutorFlow.
+* The person identified as the student must have the 'student' category, and the person identified as the parent must have the 'parent' category.

+Example:
+* `linkParent n/Alice Pauline n/Fiona Kunz` Links the student 'Alice Pauline' to the parent 'Fiona Kunz', assuming both exist in the address book with the correct categories.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.